adrimoscatelli/azure-docs/articles/machine-learning/service/ui-quickstart-run-experimentbuild.md

      ![Run experiment](https://github.com/adrimoscatelli/azure-docs/blob/master/includes/media/aml-ui-create-training-compute/run-experiment.png)

 1. When the **Setup Compute Targets** dialog appears, if your workspace already has a compute resource, you can select it now.
-Otherwise, select **Create new**.

-    > [!NOTE]
-    > The visual interface can only run experiments on Machine Learning Compute targets.
-Other compute targets will not be shown.

-1. Provide a name for the compute resource.

 1. Select **Run**.